Cru203/Cru203/README.md

 # Hi, I'm Mahasa 👋

-I’m a an aspiring Cloud Security Engineer with a strong foundation in military operations, enterprise IT, and modern cloud architecture.
+I’m a an aspiring Cloud Security Engineer with a strong foundation in Priviliged Access Management, Enterprise IT, and modern cloud architecture.
 I build scalable, secure, and automated solutions using Azure, Linux, and Infrastructure as Code.
 My focus is developing real-world, production-grade cloud projects to accelerate my transition into high-level cloud and DevSecOps roles.

 ---